marco-hoffmann/HANNA/README.md

 ## Usage

-You can use the `HANNA.ipynb` notebook, which provides a demonstration of how to calculate activity coefficients for a binary mixture.
+You can use the `demo.ipynb` notebook, which provides a demonstration of how to calculate excess Gibbs energies andactivity coefficients for a multi-component mixtures.

 ## License